Sunderland93/blazian/README.md

 Q: Who is it for?
 A: For project developer primarily.
 You are not supposed to use it (yet).
 You're still welcome to try it out.

+## Issues in development
+- It does not build since third-party repos reqire ascii-armored keys.
+I'm having trouble to generate them from binary gpg keys.

 ## How to install blazian